Chatbot Development: The Complete Guide for Business in 2022

 2. Defining the chatbot goal or goals.

-So, now when you know whether you need a chatbot or not, let’s move further into chatbot development planning.
+So, now that you know whether you need a chatbot or not, let’s move further into chatbot development planning.

 You need to understand the reason for implementing a chatbot.
 Stop for a second and ask yourself two questions: